 Despite the on-going research trials, Kerastem therapy is already available in Europe & Japan, and is looking to expand into America and the UK.
 Whether it will prove to be effective as a treatment in its own right, or – as with PRP – simply useful as a hair growth booster alongside proven treatments remains to be seen.

-It is also up against existing MHRA and FDA approved hair loss treatments which have been clinically proven to treat male and female pattern hair loss effectively.
-These have the benefit of also being available now worldwide.
+It is also up against existing MHRA licensed and FDA approved hair loss treatments which have been clinically proven to treat male and female pattern hair loss effectively.
+These have the benefit of also being widely available, as are the various hair growth supporting products which can be used to supplement this non-invasive approach.